Best Online Family Nurse Practitioner Programs in Colorado

 Online & Campus Based - Visit Website

-Colorado Mesa University's Doctor of Nursing Practice - Family Nurse Practitioner (DNP-FNP) prepares advanced nursing professionals to deliver high-quality primary care with exceptional clinical expertise.
-This flexible online program requires 74 semester hours and includes 1000 clinical practice hours, enabling students to develop critical leadership skills while maintaining current employment.
-Designed for registered nurses with a bachelor's degree and a minimum 3.0 GPA, the program emphasizes evidence-based practice, health policy, and comprehensive patient care across diverse populations.
+Colorado Mesa University's hybrid Doctor of Nursing Practice - Family Nurse Practitioner (DNP-FNP) program requires 74 semester hours and 1000 clinical practice hours.
+Designed for registered nurses with a bachelor's degree and 3.0 GPA, this online program develops leadership skills and evidence-based practice expertise for primary care across diverse populations.
+No entrance exam is mentioned as required for this doctoral-level program.

 • Online hybrid program format